Agathobacter rectalis

-Agathobacter rectalis is a gram-positive, butyrate-producing, anaerobic, rod-shaped and non-spore-forming bacterium from the genus of Agathobacter with a single flagellate which occur in the rumen content of sheep and cows.

-It is suggested that Eubacterium rectale is a synonym of A. rectalis, but this is not universally accepted.
+Agathobacter rectalis is a gram-positive, butyrate-producing, anaerobic, rod-shaped and non-spore-forming bacterium from the genus Agathobacter.
+A. rectalis has a single flagellate and it occurs in the rumen content of sheep and cows, and in the gut microbiome of humans.
+It is suggested that Eubacterium rectale is a synonym of A. rectalis, although this is not universally accepted.